totalspectrum/spin2cpp/doc/basic.md

 ```
    open "/host/file.txt" for input as #2
    open name$ for output as #3
+   open name$ for append as #4
 ```
-This opens the given file for input or output.
+This opens the given file for input, output, or append.
 A file opened for output will be created if it does not already exist, otherwise it will be truncated to 0 bytes long.
+A file opened for append will be created if it does not exist, but if it does exist it will be opened for output at the end of the file.

-This second form is really only useful after a MOUNT call is used to establish a file system.
+This second form of `open` is really only useful after a `mount` call is used to establish a file system.

 ### OPTION